zhaoshuoxp/PySeq/README.md

 ## reads_density.py

-This script generates RPM matrix(s) of peaks|genes with extension for each condition(reads in BED format).
+This script generates RPM matrix(s) of peaks|genes with extension for each condition (reads in BED format).
 Default resolution is 100 segments for each peak or gene.
-> bedtools required
+> bedtools is required

 #### Input